imagination-research/.github/profile/README.md

 ## Welcome to Imagination-Research

-We are an informal research "organization" driven by common interests, exploring a wide range of topics.
+We are a small and informal research team driven by common interests, exploring a wide range of topics.
 Learn more about us at [this group website](http://nics-effalg.com/).

 It's hard to say what specific topics we are focusing on, as we are concerned with a range of intrinsic problems that we think are preventing current techniques from reaching AGI.
 And we're continuously trying out and evolving our perspectives on what problems are intrinsic, as well as what pathways might be promising and worth trying out.